If I registered for the SAH 73rd Annual International Conference in Seattle, do I need to register for the Virtual Conference?

 How do I access sessions?

 All sessions will be accessible via Zoom.
-Individual Zoom links will be added to each session in the online program.
-Only registrants will have access to sessions; you will be asked to enter your name and email when joining a new session.
+Individual Zoom links will be available for each session and only registrants will have access to the links.
+Details on how to join the webinars will be shared with attendees prior to the conference.

 Will I be able to move from session to session during the conference?

-Yes, you will be able to move from session to session as you would during the in-person conference.
-Each session will have its own Zoom link, and you will need to enter your name and email when joining a new session.
+Yes, you will be able to move from session to session similar to as you would during the in-person conference.
+If you register for the conference, you will have access to all 36 paper sessions.

 Will the sessions be open to the public?